-Table 2-2 shows the resource utilization for the AXI Bridge for PCIe core for different configurations on a Virtex-7 device.
-These numbers were generated in the Vivado Design Suite.
+Table 2-2 shows the resource utilization for the AXI Bridge for PCIe core for different configurations on the Virtex-7 XC7V2000T device.
+These numbers were generated in the Vivado® Design Suite.
 Resource Utilization numbers for other devices can be generated by implementing the provided example design and checking for the resources used by only the core in the resource utilization report.